Redcon (video game): Plot

 Redcon is set in a world where World War I, referenced to as the "Great Unification War" in-game, never ended and continued for millennia.
 A dictatoral state simply called the Empire State, led by Fuhrer Adler Grimm, fights a war against a rebel nation named Krux (claimed by the Fuhrer to be the only remaining nation resisting unification), led by the traitorous Master General and former mentor to the player, Franz Erhard Kranz(later into the game, it is revealed that Kranz and Grimm used to be allies, if not close friends).
 The protagonist of the game is Strike Commander (full name "Strike Commander Triumphant"), who is tasked with leading the offensive against Krux.

 Strike Commander is given command over a small fort in a war against Krux.
 He proves to be a capable tactician and defeats Krux forces in several battles.
-He eventually defeats Krux units that tried to destroy a dam that would flood the gambling town of Pompeii and wipe out the Empire State's General Staff (equivalent of the Cabinet of the United States) along with Fuhrer Adler Grimm, which would effectively end the war.
+He eventually defeats Krux units that tried to destroy a dam that would flood the gambling town of Pompey and wipe out the Empire State's General Staff (equivalent of the Cabinet of the United States) along with Fuhrer Adler Grimm, which would effectively end the war.
 Strike Commander leads an offensive against Krux even though general Kranz warns him that they are not enemies and mocks him for his naivety to trust the Empire State.
 After a long campaign, Strike Commander Triumphant defeats the Krux army and kills Kranz.
 Fuhrer Grimm congratulates him on his victory but says that the Empire State needs an enemy, since war is profitable for the Empire State and unifies the people, and labels Strike Commander as a traitor.
 Strike Commander's executive officer Lieutenant Bella Warren joins Grimm, although Strike Commander's Field Sergeant attempts to defect to the Strike Commander's side.
-Strike Commander succeeds Kranz as leader of the Krux, even adopting his flag (a black "X" on a blue background), and starts a counteroffensive against he Empire State.
+Strike Commander succeeds Kranz as leader of the Krux, even adopting his flag (a black "X" on a blue background), and starts a counteroffensive against the Empire State.
 He defeats all Imperial generals in the General Staff.
-Adler Grimm celebrates the death of his "idiotic generals" and takes Bella to Pompeii.
+Adler Grimm celebrates the death of his "idiotic generals" and takes Bella to Pompey.
 Once he leaves, Bella hints that she abandoned the Strike Commander to spy on the Fuhrer.
-The Strike Commander then prepares to destroy the dam that would flood Pompeii and kill Grimm the same way Kranz tried in the beginning of the game.
-The ending of the game suggests that Strike Commander Triumphant will fail just like Kranz did and the cycle of perpetual war will continue.
+The Strike Commander then prepares to destroy the dam that would flood Pompey and kill Grimm the same way Kranz tried in the beginning of the game.
+The ending of the game is ambiguous.
+The closing text suggests that either Strike Commander Triumphant is successful in ending the perpetual war at the potential cost of endless prosperity, or that they fail as Kranz did and the cycle of war will continue.